ibm-cloud-docs/Registry/registry_overview.md

 The following example is for pushing images:
 :   You push an image to your namespace that is based on the Ubuntu image.
 The Ubuntu image contains several layers.
 Because you do not have these layers in your account yet, the amount of storage that these layers require is added to your monthly usage.

     Later, you create a second image that is based on the Ubuntu image.
 You change the Ubuntu base image, such as by adding more commands or files to your Dockerfile.
 Each change represents a new image layer.
 When you push the second image, {{site.data.keyword.registryshort}} recognizes that all layers of the base Ubuntu image are already stored in your account.
-You're not charged for storing these layers a second time, even if you pushed your image to another namespace. {{site.data.keyword.registryshort}} determines the size of all new layers and adds the amount of storage to your monthly usage.
+You're not charged for storing these layers a second time, even if you pushed your image to another namespace. {{site.data.keyword.registryshort}} determines the proportions of all new layers and adds the amount of storage to your monthly usage.

 ### Billing for storage and pull traffic
 {: #registry_billing_traffic}